djndl1/CSNotes/os/concepts/processes_threads.md

 The underlying problem is that this test-and-act sequence can be interrupted, causing a process to take action based on stale or incorrect information, thereby breaking the intended state transition.
 A simple fix is to notify the consumer that it should stay awake using a wakeup waiting bit, The more consumers, the more bits to use.

+/The Readers and Writers Problem/: It is acceptable to have multiple processes reading the database at the same time, but if one process is updating (writing) the database, no other processes may have access to the database, not even readers.

 #### Semaphore

 A mechanism designed proposed to solve the producer-consumer problem by making